Audemars Piguet continues its 34mm Royal Oak offerings with White Ceramic edition

 Paired with the case and bracelet is a silvered dial that shines with the white ceramic material at different angles.
 The dial itself sees a pink gold-applied logo and Grande Tapisserie motif.
 Another subtle trait of the watch is found at the steel folding clasp which has been enriched with a black colour via a Diamond-Like Carbon treatment.

 As with all current Royal Oak watches sized at 34mm, this watch receives the dedicated Calibre 5800 movement that was first launched in 2020.
 This movement offers a 50 hour power reserve and is decorated with Côtes de Genève, circular graining, satin and sunray finishes.
 The 34mm Royal Oak in White Ceramic is water resistant to a depth of metres.
-For those interested, this watch is priced at $412,000 HKD over at Audemar Piguet.
+For those interested, this watch is priced at $412,000 HKD (INR 43 lakh approx.) over at Audemars Piguet.